-The lymphatic system is made up of lymphatic organs such as bone marrow, the tonsils, the thymus, the spleen and lymph nodes.
+The lymphatic system consists of lymphatic organs such as bone marrow, the tonsils, the thymus, the spleen and lymph nodes.

-How does our immune system fight against infection?
+How does the immune system fight against infection?

-Small glands called lymph nodes are scattered throughout the body, and once lymphocytes are made in the marrow, they travel to the lymph nodes.
+Small glands called lymph nodes are scattered throughout the body.
+Once lymphocytes are made in the marrow, they travel to the lymph nodes.
 The lymphocytes can then travel between each node through lymphatic channels that meet at large drainage ducts that empty into a blood vessel.
 Lymphocytes enter the blood through these ducts.

-There are three major types of lymphocytes, which play an important part of the immune system:
+Three major types of lymphocytes play an important part of the immune system: